 If you don’t have easy access to caterpillars where you live, you can get a fantastic butterfly kit here.
 It includes a voucher for you to order your caterpillars whenever you’re ready to use them with your kit.

 We, of course, read The Very Hungry Caterpillar.

-I found a great set of printable props for The Very Hungry Caterpillar here, from the same site where I found the ones we used when we read Brown Bear, Brown Bear.
+I found a great set of printable props for The Very Hungry Caterpillar here.
 I printed, colored, and laminated these props last summer, so we pulled them back out to use again.
 The boys love acting out the book as we read it together.

 I downloaded these cut-and-paste activities about the butterfly life cycle from Lakeshore Learning.

 We also watched the butterfly episode of The Magic Schoolbus on Netflix.

 Some other great resources for learning about caterpillars and The Very Hungry Caterpillar:

 - Here is a cute idea to make Very Hungry Caterpillar lacing cards.